ibm-cloud-docs/openwhisk/openwhisk_weather.md

 The `/whisk.system/weather/forecast` action returns a weather forecast for a location by calling an API from The Weather Company.
 The parameters are as follows:

-- `username`: Username for The Weather Company Data for IBM Bluemix that is entitled to invoke the forecast API.
+- `username`: Username for The Weather Company Data for {{site.data.keyword.Bluemix_notm}} that is entitled to invoke the forecast API.
-- `password`: Password for The Weather Company Data for IBM Bluemix that is entitled to invoke the forecast API.
+- `password`: Password for The Weather Company Data for {{site.data.keyword.Bluemix_notm}} that is entitled to invoke the forecast API.
 - `latitude`: The latitude coordinate of the location.
 - `longitude`: The longitude coordinate of the location.
 - `timePeriod`: Time period for the forecast.
 Valid options are: